PubInv/rapid-e-coli/README.md

 The method of [Petrifilms](https://en.wikipedia.org/wiki/Petrifilm) manufactured by the 3M corporation are an illustrative example.
-In this method, a single millileter of sampled water is placed on a playing-card like film which contains agar, nutrients, and reagents.
+In this method, a single milliliter of sampled water is placed on a playing-card like film which contains agar, nutrients, and reagents.
 After 48 hours, colonies of bacteria may grow which are visible to the naked eye and identifiable as E. coli by their color